BharathKumar8202/WaterQualityClusters/README.md

-# Clustering Analysis of Water Quality 💧🐟
+# Problem 2: Clustering Analysis of Water Quality 💧🐟

 **Overview:**
 Dive into the world of water quality analysis!
 This problem applies clustering techniques to water quality data to understand and protect aquatic life.
 We use both K-Means and Agglomerative Clustering to reveal hidden patterns.